 Find the 2020 Halloween haunted houses in Louisiana.
 Funtober has the most complete list of haunted attractions including haunted corn mazes, haunted trails, haunted houses, scream parks, and more.
 Louisiana attractions have the best vampires, ghosts, ghouls, and zombies running around at Halloween.
-Check out our TOP 100 HAUNTED HOUSES FOR HALLOWEEN 2018 and the Top 100 Haunted Houses 2017 in America.
+Check out our TOP 100 HAUNTED HOUSES FOR HALLOWEEN 2019 in America.
 Is your favorite haunted attraction on the top 10 and top 100 state list?
 New Orleans Haunted HousesBaton Rouge Haunted Houses Last Major Update:

 Boo At The Zoo - New Orleans, LA